 The University undergoes an external audit annually.
 It has contracted with Accuity LLP to conduct the consolidated financial statement audit and the federally mandated A-133 compliance audit for the entire UH System.
 The auditors are responsible for providing opinions on the UH System's consolidated financial statements, University Bond System's financial statements and compliance with requirements of major federal programs (IIID-109 pp. 6-7).
-The independent audits include a combined balance sheet and income statement of the UHCC System as supplemental information to the UH System's consolidated financial statement audit.
+The independent audits include a combined balance sheet and income statement of the UHCC System as supplemental information to the UH System's consolidated financial statements.
+Windward CC does not receive a separate financial statement audit.
 The A-133 Financial and Compliance Audits and Consolidated Financial Statements are available on the UH Office of the Vice President for Business and Finance (OVPBF) website (IIID-101) as well as the UHCC System website (IIID-110).